 The curtains have fallen on SITC 2019—the 34th annual meeting organized by the Society for Immunotherapy of Cancer—but excitement amongst the participants remains high after five days of knowledge exchange and networking with the brightest stars in the field of cancer immunotherapy.

-At the start of the meeting on Thursday, Nov 7th, Sergio Rutella, MD, Ph.D., FRCPath from Nottingham Trent University took the podium to present his work on the correlation of tumor infiltration and TP53 mutational status in a multi-cohort acute myeloid leukemia (AML) study.
+At the start of the meeting on Thursday, Nov 7th, Sergio Rutella, MD, Ph.D., FRCPath from Nottingham Trent University, took the podium to present his work on the correlation between tumor infiltration and TP53 mutational status in a multi-cohort acute myeloid leukemia (AML) study.

 If a tumor lives within its own microenvironment, why not study it there?